domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [What needs to be fixed]
 --

-* Responsive buttons in the admin panel.
+* Responsive and interactive buttons in the admin panel.
 * Responsive buttons in the UI
 * Change the language from Lithuanian to English
 * Adminas/Edit/16 (Photo modificfaction widnow, back button doesnt work or deosnt exist)

+[Not burning fixes make Favro for this]

 [Upcoming features]
 --